crazyratdev/MercadoPago-With-NodeJS/README.md

 ```

 - `import express from 'express'`: Import the express package.
-- `import routes from './routes'`: Import the routes file, wich we'll create later.
+- `import routes from './routes'`: Import the routes file, which we'll create later.
 - `const app = express()`: Create a new express server.
 - `app.set('view engine', 'ejs')`: Set the "HTML" "interpreter" to ejs.
-- `app.set('views', './views')`: Set the folder wich contains the ejs files.
+- `app.set('views', './views')`: Set the folder which contains the ejs files.
 - `app.use(express.static('./static'))`: Set the static files folder, like .css and .js (frontend).
 - `app.use(express.json())`: Use JSON parse on POSTs.
 - `app.use(routes)`: Use the routes set on the routes file.
 - `app.listen(8000, log("Server runnning...")`: Make the server listen on localhost port 8000, and then log that the server is listening.

 ---
-Create, in your project root folder, 2 more folders, one called `static`, and the other one `views`.
+Create, in your project's root folder, 2 more folders, one called `static`, and the other one `views`.

 Inside `static`, create a css.css file, and a `frontend.js` file.
 Don't need to type anything inside'em for now.